 The aim is simple: to uncover the little-known interesting facts about the world of books, and to shine a light on some of the more curious aspects of literature.
 Looked at in the right way, every novel, play, poem, short story, and author is interesting.
 We seek to make the study and discovery of literature a little more interesting by bringing only the most curious aspects of a writer and their work to readers, if only as a ‘way in’ to discovering that work.

 In 2016, Interesting Literature also became a book, The Secret Library: A Book-Lovers’ Journey Through Curiosities of History, a treasury of 99 miniature histories which contains all sorts of hidden gems from the world of literature, such as the ancient parody of Homer’s Iliad, the surprising identity of England’s first female dramatist, and the bestselling nineteenth-century American novel that predicted radio stations, credit cards, and electronic broadcasting.
 In 2017 a follow-up book, Britain by the Book: A Curious Tour of Our Literary Landscape, was published by John Murray.

 Unless otherwise stated, all posts are written by Dr Oliver Tearle.

 The Impact of Interesting Literature

-We have over 25,000 subscribers and over 10 million visitors every year – more than three times as many as the Tower of London, albeit with less impressive buttresses.
+We have over 25,000 subscribers and over 15 million visitors every year – five times as many as the Tower of London, albeit with less impressive buttresses.